krishnaa6268/Student-Info-Sys/README.md

 # Student-Info-System

-In this project, we developed a multi web-Form on project C#.NET.
-IN which we use the simple concept of login and register feature with Database records.
+In this project, we developed a multi web-Form WS Application on C#.NET.
+IN which we use the simple concept of login and register features with Database records.

 Language: C#, SQL Framework: .NET LTS